HeroesToolChest/HeroesMatchTracker/README.md

 ## License
 [MIT license](/LICENSE.txt)

-All hero icons are the property of Blizzard Entertainment.
+All hero icons (talents, backgrounds, homescreens, etc) are the property of Blizzard Entertainment.